 The report of the Commission, together with a memorandum of action taken on it, shall be laid before the State Legislature.

-These provisions are modelled on Article 280 which contains provisions regarding appointment of a Finance Commission for distribution of finances between the Union and the States.
+These provisions are modeled on Article 280 which contains provisions regarding the appointment of a Finance Commission for distribution of finances between the Union and the States.

 State Election Commission